Household Leak Detection

 Your water meter can help detect large leaks or a combination of small leaks.
 A whole house meter check can inform you of a leak and its flow rate, but can’t tell you where the leak is.
-Check out this great video on how your water meter is read, how to check for leaks in your home and how your water is billed on a monthly basis.
+Learn more about how to read your water meter, how to check for leaks in your home and discover how your water is billed on a monthly basis..
 If you need help locating your meter and want help conducting the leak check/home water audit call 321-433-8705 or send an email.

 Performing a leak check includes the following procedures:

 - Turn off all the water inside and outside the home.
 Tell other people in the home not use any water (including toilet flushing) for the next 20 minutes.
 You must perform this test when no automatic water equipment, irrigation controller, clothes washer, dishwasher, etc., is in use.
 Occupants should also avoid using ice from refrigerator ice and water dispensers.